Deontology

 (hasPurposeInArgumentFor ?S ?VJS))))))

 Value judgment theories are a subclass of ethical theories and their sentences are ethical sentences.
-The moral value attributes are good, bad, and neutral.
+The moral value attributes are good, bad, and permissible.
 Simple value judgment sentences take the form, “so-and-so formula is such-and-such moral value attribute”, e.g., “it is bad that foxes are red”.
 Generic value judgment sentences are those that contain a simple value judgment sentence as a part.
 The SUMO knowledge base doesn’t have an adequate way to define a precise formal language for ethical theories, and this may be a good thing on the ontological level where this meaning postulate should hold whether the sentences are in HOL or English.

 One can add lemmas to require that formulas describe an action directly.
 One can also define lemmas stating that “if a type of situation is bad, then it is bad to cause such a situation.”
 These will be generic value judgment sentences of a theory.